Biology

 BIO 267 Ecology: Principles and Applications Laboratory (1 Credit)

 This general ecology laboratory course provides hands-on experience in the execution of ecological experiments in the field.
-Students will participate in study design, data curation, analysis, and interpretation.
-All statistical analyses will be conducted in R. Enrollment limited to 18.
-Corequisite: BIO 266. {N}
+Students participate in study design, data curation, analysis and interpretation.
+All statistical analyses is conducted in R. Corequisite: BIO 266.
+Enrollment limited to 18. {N}

 Fall, Variable